 This is the example that shows how unreadable and unuseful can be small text.

 As much text you have, as less are chances that anybody will really read them.

 Initially, I thought that text on a top is a bad idea as it’s too small.
 But practically it explains the basic action.
 If there are not any unique interactions, show small tips with basic things is fine.

 In this game is the only single tutorial that stops whole experience and shows on a top.
-In especially this case it’s okay because in this unique interaction built the entire game.
+In this particular case, it’s okay because using this unique interaction built an entire game.
 But be sure that that you don’t pause experience for unnecessary information.

 In this case, everything is terrible: small texts, unclear icon, pausing experience, “Remove ADS” label and unuseful app at all.